Why Diversity Matters

 Campus is Above Average in Ethnic Diversity

-Ethnically-diverse colleges offer students the chance to study and learn from with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse colleges offer students the chance to study and learn with undergraduates from racial and ethnic groups that are unique from their own.

 Argosy University - Denver is ranked #650 in ethnic diversity nationwide with a student body composition that is above the national average.